About green spaces and green infrastructure

 our cities, towns and villages and has huge potential to support solutions to big current sustainability issues like climate change (eg by supporting low carbon travel, flood prevention and local food production) and obesity (eg by increasing opportunities for recreation and encouraging of healthy lifestyles).
 GI is key to the overall sustainability challenge of regenerating our neighbourhoods so that everyone has a decent place to live, whilst also supporting everyone to make the shift to ‘one planet', low carbon lifestyles.

-As Sustainability South West (now SustNav) we produced a Briefing Note exploring the links between ‘green infrastructure' and sustainability in more detail.
+In 2010 Sustainability South West produced a Briefing Note, ‘Urban green infrastructure networks: the social, economic and environmental potential’, exploring the links between ‘green infrastructure' and sustainability in more detail.
 You can download it below:

+• Hosted 'Growing the Evidence' health and greenspace research symposium, in association with NHS South of England and Greenspace South West.
 The symposium showcased some of the latest evidence linking access to the natural environment and community wellbeing.
 It was an opportunity for health, green space and planning leads to come together to explore the potential of a more joined up approach, particularly given new public health responsibilities for local authorities.
+The event keynote speaker was Dr. Jo Barton (University of Essex): How does greenspace contribute to healthy, thriving communities?
+What are the opportunities of new public health delivery structures?

 You can download the Event Report below - it includes the symposium programme, speakers' presentation slides and the research posters that were featured on the day: